-Cloud products and services are only in their infancy, but new and exciting technology is being released at an incredible rate.
-One example of something new is Kim Dotcom’s newly launched Mega cloud storage service with its free 50GB of storage.
-What really got my attention with this announcement was that the data would be stored encrypted; it is nice to see security being built into the offering from the beginning.
-There are a few bugs that are being reported, but hopefully it is the start of the push to secure the cloud.
+Cloud products and services are only in its infancy but new and exciting technology is being released at an incredible rate.
+One example of something new is Kim Dotcom’s newly launched Mega cloud storage service with its free 50GBs of storage.
+What really got my attention with this announcement was that the data would be stored encrypted, which is nice to see security being built into the offering from the beginning.
+There are a few bugs that are being reported, but hopefully the start of the push to secure the cloud.

 When evaluating clouds there are three major criteria that are used first before we get into the nitty gritty of how the system works.
 The criteria is not always in writing but it is in the back of everyone’s mind and in many cases are nebulous to define.
 Herein, I will try to look at those criteria in order to aid others in making the same decisions I have had to make lately while evaluating clouds.

 The Virtualization Practice will be moving from our internal virtual environment and cloud configuration to an external hosted cloud configuration, at least temporarily.
 However, what we have found is that not all clouds are alike (we all knew that), and that some of our processes were not cloud friendly but what does it mean for moving to the cloud?
-How do we manage our change to these processes as we move to the cloud?
+How does this impact our ability to migrate our data, applications, and management into the cloud?

-On December 18, I had an interesting Twitter conversation with Mark Thiele (@mthiele10) about moving to the cloud based on cost.
+On 12/18, I had an interesting twitter conversation with Mark Thiele (@mthiele10) about moving to the cloud based on cost.
 There is a cost perspective to consider as cloud services can be very expensive.
-When does it make sense to go to the cloud?
-There are two scenarios to consider when talking about going to the cloud.
-While we were hampered by the 140-character limit, I think the message is clear.
+When does it make sense to go to the cloud, I think there are two scenarios to consider when talking about going to the cloud.
+While we were hampered by 140 characters, I think the message is clear.